Mehriban-Ali-Seyidbayli/Color-Flipper/README.md

 ## Our Color-Flipper Project

-### If you press the click button, you will see random colors.
+### If you press the click button, you will see random colors and their codes.
 You can also choose "Simple" and "Hex" colors

 ### Screen Gif